billywongstuy/FinalProjectFall2015-BillyWongMatthewZhu/README.md

 # CURRENT BUGS #
 -If an critical hit causes a Pokemon to faint, the last bit of text is skipped over and goes straight to faint

+-Some attack text may displayed during wrong times

+-A white rectangle may appear during the switch screen

+-When you click Pkmn to switch, it immediately says the Pokemon is battling in the switch screen

 # NITPICKS #
 Program currently uses a decent amount of memory since it loads image and prints text over and over